TUM-AVS/Motion-Planning-Supervisor/Readme.md

 ## 🛠 About

 <details>
-This project accompanies the paper:
+This project accompanies the paper (submitted to IEEE ICVES 2025):

 **Towards Safe Autonomous Driving: A Real-Time Safeguarding Concept for Motion Planning Algorithms**
 *Moller et al., 2025*